KissKissBankBank/ruby-style-guide/README.md

                color
              )

-  # good - easier to move/add/remove parameters
+  # good - easier to move/add/remove parameters and does not pollute diffs
   some_method(
                size,
                count,